 For those who do not know, gedit is the text editor of choice for any Linux distribution based on Gnome.
 It is preinstalled on most Linux distributions, with the exception of those based on different window managers from Gnome (Where, xfce, enlightenment, etc..).
-It is primarily used for editing configuration files for system, but supports a large number of programming languages and is expandable with plugins dedicated.
+It serves mainly for editing configurations in the system files, but supports a large number of programming languages and is expandable with plugins dedicated.

 For this reason, before use Brackets, I used Gedit also for editing HTML and CSS.